-Olson Kundig defines the perfect American cabin
+Olson Kundig refines the art of the perfect American cabin

 Vermont Cabin, Vermont